selinajcheng/Research/progress.md

 - Realized a big oversight in experiments (some questions not having a valid answer due to target location not being visible in the given scenes)
     - Resolved by changing the image matching logic and rerunning Gemini experiments
 - Also a good time to run InternLM experiment for the multiview task (previously with singleview task) and hopefully see the performance increase
+- [X] Resolving oversight that makes multiview task experiment results invalid
+    - [X] Change the image pairing logic for the experiments so that only valid map/object-scene questions are given
+    - [X] Recompute results
+        - [X] Gemini (dynamic thinking)
+        - [X] Gemini (max budget thinking)
+        - [X] InternLM
+- Will be checking results tomorrow.

 ### gap in records
 - Resolved administrative/logistical process of getting research credit/capstone project for the semester